davpin/cf-SpringBootTrader/README.md

+>We welcome contributions from the community.
+Please feel free to fork this project, there are many committers already and I welcome many more :) Do feel free to review my development branch as we're constantly improving this project and ... just maybe we're already implementing the changes you want!
+Finally, do feel free to review open issues on the development branch too.

 # cf-SpringBootTrader

 Microservice version of the Spring Trader app using spring boot

 ![Spring Trader](/docs/springtrader2.png)

 #Introduction

 This repository holds a collection of micro services that work together to present a trading application surfaced though a web UI, but more interfaces can be created that re-utilise the microservices.

 It was created to support workshops and demonstrations of building and using `microservices` architectures and running these in **Cloud Foundry** (although it is possible to run these on other runtimes).